Wills Power of Attorney Legal Advice How it Works Pricing

 • Family plans

-Again, first see if there are any wishes the deceased had expressed.
-If not, then you are able to decide how to best conduct the service in a way that represents the deceased’s life.
+Again, first see if there are any wishes the deceased had expressed about their funeral.
+If not, then you are able to decide how to best conduct the related services in a way that represents the deceased's life.

 Although you can choose how to conduct a funeral service, this is the typical order of service for an Australian funeral:

 1. Prelude – the opening part of the funeral.
-The family may request specific songs.
+The family may request specific songs to pay respects.

 2. Introduction – the celebrant or religious leader gives welcoming remarks.